civican/legisinfo/44-1/bills/S-13/bill_text.md

 Section 2.3 of the `Fisheries Act` is repealed.

-> **Explanatory Note**:
-> Existing text of section 2.3:
-> *Existing Text*:
-> > This Act is to be construed as upholding the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982`, and not as abrogating or derogating from them.

 ### International Boundary Waters Treaty Act

 ### Section 3

 Section 21.1 of the `International Boundary Waters Treaty Act` and the heading before it are repealed.

-> **Explanatory Note**:
-> Existing text of the heading and section 21.1:
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada by the recognition and affirmation of these rights in section 35 of the `Constitution Act, 1982`.

 ### Canadian Navigable Waters Act